10:45 Simultaneous Session: Lightning Session 1

 Dr Deirdre McHugh University of Galway

-Brendan Smith is the Education and Public Engagement Officer in Insight SFI Research Centre for Data Analytics, University of Galway.
-He organises many technology initiatives including coding workshops and use of smart technologies for Citizen Science.
+Brendan Smith works as an Education and Public Engagement Manager at the Insight SFI Research Centre for Data Analytics where he organises many technology initiatives including coding workshops and use of smart technologies for Citizen Science.
 A Science and Technology learning advocate, with extensive experience of delivering educational programmes in Ireland, Africa and the Middle East.

 Lightning 1.2: Inclusive Higher Education through an Algerian lens: Experiences of Disability Support Staff